keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

 ![Screenshot - Select Profiles](/components/extractors/marketing-sales/google-analytics/google-analytics-2.png)

 ## Create New Query
 Each query consists of metrics, dimensions and a date range.
-Optionally, it can be filtered by a filter expression or segment.
+Optionally, it can be filtered by a filter expression or a segment.
 Let's create a simple query with some basic metrics such as Sessions, Users and Pageviews.

 {: .image-popup}
 ![Screenshot - Create New Query](/components/extractors/marketing-sales/google-analytics/google-analytics-3.png)

- 1. Name your query, for example "Audience".
+ 1. Name your query, for example, "Audience".

  2. From the metrics selector, choose the following metrics: `ga:sessions`, `ga:users`, `ga:pageviews`.